 Housing for Students

-2,000 students live on campus.
-Exceptional on-campus housing is a top attraction
+Nearly 2,000 students live on campus.
+Exceptional on-campus housing is a top attraction for prospective students.

 UW-Green Bay’s Residence Life complex offers students plenty of extras.
 With no building taller than three stories and most having only a dozen rooms per floor, comfort and convenience go hand-in-hand.
 Most units are new, and all have private baths.
 Students have the flexibility of three options: apartment, residence hall or "apartment suites" units.
 Apartment suites offer private bedrooms, large kitchen and living areas, and other amenities.
 Rooms are computer-ready with high-speed hookups to the Internet and campus network.

 Professional staff members oversee the Residence Life facilities and each building has resident assistants — upper-level students with special training and knowledge about the campus and community.
 All buildings have laundry facilities.
 A centrally located community building has lounge, recreation, conference and computer rooms, with a 5,000-square-foot addition new for 2004-05.
 Outdoor volleyball and basketball courts, picnic tables and grills, and the Phoenix Sports Center are located nearby.
 Those who want to rent apartments or houses in the community can contact the Dean of Students Office for lists of rental properties and other students seeking roommates.